inoas/glacier/README.md

 }
 ```

-Run the test by entering `gleam test` in the command line.
+Run the tests by entering `gleam test` in the command line.